Michael Jordan Once Turned Down $7 Million to Play Just 1 Round of Golf With a Fan

-Michael Jordan made less than $100 million during his legendary NBA career, but he has since become the richest athlete in the world thanks to his massive endorsement deals and ownership in the Charlotte Hornets.
-Jordan‘s net worth exploded up over $2 billion last year, so it’s safe to say he doesn’t need to accept any wild offers for large sums of cash.
+Michael Jordan made less than $100 million during his legendary NBA career.
+However, he has since become the richest athlete in the world thanks to his massive endorsement deals and former ownership of the Charlotte Hornets.
+Jordan’s net worth exploded by over $2 billion in recent years, so it’s safe to say he doesn’t need to accept any wild offers for large sums of cash.

-The longtime Chicago Bull once famously turned down $100 million for an appearance at a two-hour event, and he even declined a generous offer to simply play one round of golf for $7 million.
+The longtime Chicago Bull once famously turned down $100 million for an appearance at a two-hour event.
+Jordan even declined a generous offer to simply play one round of golf for $7 million.

 Michael Jordan is the richest former athlete in the world